Nice to meet you.

 When setting up a browser with an HTTP proxy, you plug the proxy server into your web browser’s configuration file.
 You can also use a browser extension if your browser doesn’t support proxies.
 Then, all of your web traffic is routed through the remote proxy.

-This type of proxy is most useful for web browsing and accessing websites that are restricted based on geographical locations.
-Just remember that if you’re using an HTTP proxy to connect to any sensitive information, even something as small as logging into your email address, browse with an SSL certificate enabled since proxies don't encrypt your traffic.
+Note: If you’re using an HTTP proxy to connect to any sensitive information, even something as small as logging into your email address, browse with an SSL certificate enabled since proxies don't encrypt your traffic.

-2. SOCKS proxy
+2. Socket Secure (SOCKS) proxy

-As an example, this type of proxy can be set up on a game, video streaming app, or a P2P platform.
-The downside of SOCKs proxies is that they are typically slower than HTTP proxies since they’re more popular and have a higher load.
-Like HTTP proxies, they don’t provide users with encryption
+This type of proxy can be set up on a game, video streaming app, or peer-to-peer (P2P) platform.
+The downside of SOCKS proxies is that they are typically slower than HTTP proxies since they’re more popular and have a higher load.

 3. Transparent proxy